 Crafting any hospital marketing plan is a near-impossible task.
-The principal challenge is to satisfy the numerous and diverse internal demands, and to do so with finite (often shrinking) resources.
+The principal challenge is to satisfy the numerous and diverse internal demands, and to do so with finite (and often shrinking) resources.

-It needs to be a cohesive and coordinated plan that effectively reaches various audiences and serves or supports a range of service lines in a variety of service areas.
+It needs to be a cohesive, coordinated plan that effectively reaches your organization’s various audiences and serves or supports a range of service lines in a variety of service areas.

-How to assign priorities among the many faces of an institution in the community?
-Patients recognize the facility, but individual needs are typically more narrowly defined among:
+Patients recognize the hospital facility, but individuals’ needs are typically more narrowly defined among:

-What’s more, there are the needs, interests and influences of—and the consensus among—internal voices of administrators, directors, medical staff, employees and many others.
+What’s more, there are the needs, interests and influences of — and the consensus among — the internal voices in your organization, including administrators, directors, medical staff, employees and many others.

-Making it all more complex, the competitive environment—and even the delivery system itself—is constantly changing.
-And the “customer” and their “purchase” are unlike any retail transaction.
+Making it all more complex, the competitive environment — and even the delivery system itself — is constantly changing.
+Also the “customer” and their “purchase” are unlike any retail transaction.
 Often, the objective is to provide a convincing solution in advance of an actual patient need.